MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 5 - Data management.md

 <tr><td>1.0</td><td>23 Aug 2024</td><td>Initial release</td></tr>
 <tr><td>1.1</td><td>10 Dec 2024</td><td>Workaround for expired certificate</td></tr>
 <tr><td>1.2</td><td>15 Jan 2025</td><td>Added business scenario</td></tr>
+<tr><td>1.3</td><td>19 Feb 2025</td><td>Added The Why</td></tr>
 </table>
 </html>

+# The Why

+Effective data management is the backbone of any successful business operation, ensuring that data is accurate, accessible, and actionable.
+This hands-on lab will teach you how to manage data within Microsoft Dynamics 365 Finance and Operations, a critical skill for maintaining data integrity and supporting business intelligence efforts.
+By mastering these techniques, you'll be able to streamline data processes, enhance data quality, and provide valuable insights that drive informed decision-making.
+This practical knowledge will empower you to handle complex data management tasks with confidence, ultimately contributing to the efficiency and success of your organization.

 # Business scenario